Website speed test

 Despite the fact that CDNs are designed to speed up access to the site, there are situations when the network route will be less optimal than without the CDN.

 Finally, content delivery networks are very complex systems, where crashes, instability and other problems are also possible everywhere.
 Using CDN, we add one more level of complexity.

 Let’s say you managed to achieve good site speed.
 Users and owners of the resource are happy.
-On this you can forget about the issue of speed?
+Does this mean that you can forget about the issue of speed?
 Of course not.
-To achieve the constant quality of the site’s work, you must constantly maintain the site and monitor.
+To achieve continued quality of the site, you must constantly maintain the site and monitor it.

 Any live web project is regularly updated, changes occur both in common templates (themes of design, interfaces), and content.
 Also, the program code (both client and server) is actively changing.